-There are two cemeteries/crematoria in Victoria.
+There are three cemeteries/crematoria in Victoria.
 Both of these organizations work with funeral homes.
 You may want to speak to them first, but you will still need a funeral home unless you are prepared to make all of your own arrangements (see below for more details).

 - Owned by the municipalities of Victoria and Saanich

 - Has both a crematorium and a burial park

 - Owned by Arbor Memorial Services which also own Sands Funeral Home

 It is possible to register a death, transport the body and complete burial or cremation arrangements without the assistance of a funeral home.
 To complete arrangements on your own, remember these important points:

 - Following a death, a Medical Certificate of Death is completed by a physician or a Registered Nurse